 “We all knew he was coming home to end his life.
 When he left Addenbrooke’s I probably would have given him a week; in the event it was a lot quicker than any of us expected – and probably kinder.
 It was only on his third day back that the end finally came.”

 Extremely drowsy, drifting in and out of sleep and under heavy sedation, Syd remained in a stable condition until the evening of Friday, July 7th when his condition suddenly deteriorated markedly.
-Alan Barrett speculates that his brother’s heart might have been weakened by his general ill-health and it does not take a medical expert to work out that Syd’s system had been seriously depleted by his assorted ailments, obligated to use supplement for his health, such as a testosterone booster.
-On that fateful Friday evening, following the type of blisteringly hot day that the teenage Barrett might have spent picnicking on the banks of the Cam, the Madcap simply drifted off into a sleep which stretched into eternity.
+Alan Barrett speculates that his brother’s heart might have been weakened by his general ill-health and it does not take a medical expert to work out that Syd’s system had been seriously depleted by his assorted ailments, On that fateful Friday evening, following the type of blisteringly hot day that the teenage Barrett might have spent picnicking on the banks of the Cam, the Madcap simply drifted off into a sleep which stretched into eternity.
 The carer who was with him was taken by surprise.
 There may not have been sufficient time to summon the Barrett family to his deathbed, but compared with the demise of so many of Syd’s contemporaries from the psychedelic 60s, it was an exceedingly peaceful and dignified end.
 The death certificate gave Barrett’s occupation as ‘retired musician’.

 “He had seemed very content with his life during the last few years,” reflects Breen, who since the early 80s, has grown used to fielding endless press enquiries about his brother-in-law.
 “He just did what he wanted to do, whether it was painting or doing DIY to what I would term an interesting standard.
 He didn’t seek conversation with anyone; just seemed content to potter about in his garden.
 He showed no interest in his old life.
 For instance, he knew the Live 8 concert was happening, but didn’t get to watch it because he didn’t have a television.
 The type of life he chose worked for him – I suspect the notion of not working for the last 40 years of your life would seem quite attractive to a lot of people!”